microsoft/pylance-release/docs/settings/python_analysis_indexing.md

 - **`python.analysis.exclude`**: Excludes specific directories or files from being part of the VS Code workspace, which affects what files the indexer will process.

 - **`python.analysis.extraPaths`**: By default, the indexer will index packages in import roots returned by `sys.path`.
-If there are other packages or modules you want to include, use `extraPaths` to add them as third-party packages to the workspace, which will indirectly affect the indexer to index them.
+If there are other packages or modules you want to include, use `extraPaths` to add them as third-party packages to the workspace, which will indirectly cause the indexer to index them.

 - **`python.analysis.userFileIndexingLimit`**: Limits the number of user files to index, which can help manage performance on larger projects.